 - Please tell every little girl you know that Santa’s sleigh is operated by strong, confident, underrated ladies!
 Female reindeer and their big antlers are fierce.

-- Share this.
-I don’t care if you share this article on social media, but please discuss this topic with a friend.
+- Share or discuss this.
+It’s ok if you don’t feel ready to share this article on social media, but please discuss this topic with a friend.
 Of course, if you do feel courageous, I’d encourage you to share it publicly.

 - Comment below.
-Given the gender neutral toys outrage, this article will undoubtedly create some controversy.
-If this piece resonates with you, could you balance this out with a positive note below?
+Given the outrage some folks expressed over gender neutral bedding and toys being offered by Target, this article will undoubtedly create some controversy.
+If this piece resonates with you, could you balance it out with a positive note below?

 Is it possible kids could sit on Mrs. Claus’ lap one day?
 I sure hope so.